emory-libraries/dlp-curate/lib/tasks/README.md

 3. Watch for any errors after performing the command.
 If errors are detected, review the steps above.
 4. Notify the ticket creator the time that the Fixity Check Job has begun.
 ## Langmuir Preprocessor
+- To avoid tying up server resources, perform this rake task on local environment.
 - This procedure uses one provided CSV to generate a properly formatted CSV file that the Curate application can ingest.
 - It requires a CSV file to run correctly.
 - There is one argument that is required for this:
     - A CSV file path (`csv`) provided by the ticket creator.
 - The task produces a CSV file that must be delivered to the admin/manager shown on the ZenHub issue.
 ### Steps
-1. Start off by entering the SFTP environment denoted in the ticket (see [Prerequisites](#prerequisites)).
-2. Since the rake task is written so that the file needed to operate the command can live anywhere within the application folder, choose a folder to place the CSV file.
-    - Recommendation: there is better chance that essential files will not be overwritten if you place this file inside the `tmp` folder.
-3. Use the `put` command to insert the file into the server.
-For example:
-    - `put <full path to the file location on your computer> /opt/dlp-curate/current/tmp/<file's name with extension>`
-4. Once file is uploaded, `exit` the SFTP environment and log into the SSH environment ([Prerequisites](#prerequisites)).
+1. Place the CSV file into a folder inside of `dlp-curate` (within `tmp` is recommended).
+2. Change directories in terminal to the Curate root folder, ensure that the branch is `main`, and that the code is up to date (`git pull`).
-5. Build the command using this template:
+3. Build the command using this template:
-    - `RAILS_ENV=production bundle exec rails curate:langmuir csv="/opt/dlp-curate/current/<folder you placed file in>/<file's name with extension>"`
+    - `bundle exec rails curate:langmuir csv="<path to csv file on local machine>"`
-    - For example: `RAILS_ENV=production bundle exec rails curate:langmuir csv="/opt/dlp-curate/current/tmp/i_am_a.csv"`
+    - For example: `bundle exec rails curate:langmuir csv="tmp/i_am_a.csv"`
-6. The newly created CSV will be placed in the same folder that the file uploaded was and will be have "-processed" added to the name.
-Just SFTP into the same server, and `get <fullpath to merged file>`
+4. Run the command.
+The newly created CSV will be placed in the same folder and will have "-processed" added to the name.
-7. Pass the downloaded file to the ticket creator.
+5. Pass the processed file to the ticket creator.
 ## Load Preservation Workflow Metadata
 - This procedure uploads metadata pulled from a provided CSV file.
 - The CSV must be placed in the appropriate folder and be named correctly for the task to work.
 - No additional arguments are needed or accepted.
 ### Steps
-1. Sign into and prepare the SFTP environment needed (see [Prerequisites](#prerequisites)).
+1. Sign into SSH environment needed (see [Prerequisites](#prerequisites)).
 2. The CSV file from the ticket must be placed in `config/preservation_workflow_metadata/` and named `preservation_workflows.csv`.
 The `preservation_workflow_metadata` folder may not be created yet, so please `cd` into the `config` folder and `ls` it's contents.
 If `preservation_workflow_metadata` isn't there, run: `mkdir preservation_workflow_metadata`.
-3. Once verifying the  `reindex` folder, perform:
+3. Once verifying the  `preservation_workflow_metadata` folder, log out of SSH, into the corresponding SFTP server and perform:
     - `put /path/to/preservation_workflows_file/on/your/computer.csv /opt/dlp-curate/current/config/reindex/preservation_workflows.csv`
-4. Sign out of this SFTP environment (`exit`).
-5. Sign into and prepare the SSH side (for help, see [Prerequisites](#prerequisites)).
+4. Sign out of this SFTP environment (`exit`) and into the SSH side (for help, see [Prerequisites](#prerequisites)).
 6. In the Rails root folder, run the command below:
     - `RAILS_ENV=production bundle exec rails curate:works:import_preservation_workflows`
 7. See if any errors arise after sending that command in the terminal.
 If errors are detected, review the steps above.